mekatronik-achmadi/md_tutorial/internship/tutorials/linuxvbox.md

 ![images](images/vboxubuins5.png?raw=true)

-#### Update Packages
+#### Install Packages

-If VBox connected to internet, update package databases using command
+If VBox connected to internet, you can update package databases using command

 ```
 sudo apt-get update